bcrestel/bcrestel.github.io/_posts/2021-01-11-Notes_for_CNN_course_by_deeplearning.ai.md

 Convolutional layer = activation_function (multiple filters--with the right
 number of channels-- + a bias), where bias is a single real number.
-So output has same dimension as the previous multiple filter example.
+So output has same dimension as the example in the previous video.
+Don't forget that there is a single bias per filter.

 And number of parameters is equal to (dim of kernel + 1) x nb_kernels.
 And this number of parameters is independent of the dimension of the input!